 For smooth surface fabrics, use a lint roller or pieces of packing tape wrapped around your hand.

 If you still have lint, place the garments back in the washer - add 1/2 cup white distilled vinegar - and put through the rinse cycle.
 The vinegar will help the fabric fibers relax and "release" the lint.
 Place the item in a dryer with a couple of microfiber cloths (the lint will stick to the microfiber cloths) and tumble until slightly damp.
-Remove from dryer and use a clothes brush or sticky lint roller to remove the remaining lint.
+Remove from dryer and use a clothes brush or sticky lint roller like the stylish Flint roller to remove the remaining lint.
 If you don't have a sticky lint roller, use heavy duty packing tape wrapped around your fingers to pull off the lint.